DFE-Digital/register-training-providers/README.md

 ### Authentication

-To set up local authentication using personas add the following to your anvironment file:
+To set up local authentication using personas add the following to your environment file:

 ```dotenv
 # .env.local